-Fayette County High School's Leadership, MTSS, and Subject Area teams will meet monthly to address the ongoing needs and progress of the continuous school improvement plan.
+Fayette County High School's Leadership, MTSS, and Subject Area Learning Teams (SALT-bi-semester) will meet monthly to address the ongoing needs and progress of the continuous school improvement plan.
 We will look at data that assist with discussion and final decisions on goals for student engagement and the operations of the school.
 Along with perception survey's that include but not limited to all stakeholders.
-Additionally, faculty meetings, Tiger Talk messages (via IC Blast sent weekly) to teachers, parents, students; FCHS School Counselor and MTSS newsletters, along with bi-semster School Council meeting.
+Additionally, faculty meetings, Tiger Talk messages (via IC Blast / Parent Square will be sent weekly) to teachers, parents, students; FCHS School Counselor, ESOL, and MTSS newsletters, along with bi-semester School Council meetings will be held to review and address data/ programming/ initiatives at FCHS.
 Additionally, FCHS has two Councils, Principal's School Council and School Counselor's Council.
 FCHS PTSO also meets once a month to address concerns, ideas, suggestions.